apache/dubbo-website/blog/en-us/dubbo-loadbalance.md

 There is a Dubbo user service, 10 deployed in Beijing and 20 deployed in Shanghai.
 A service consumer in Hangzhou initiated a call and then the following steps executed:

 1. According to the configured routing rule, if the call is initiated by Hangzhou, it will be routed to the nearest 20 Providers in Shanghai.
-2. According to the configured random load balancing strategy, one of the 20 Providers is randomly selected to be called, assuming that the 7th Provider is random selected.
+2. According to the configured random load balancing strategy, one of the 20 Providers is randomly selected to be called, assuming that the 7th Provider is randomly selected.
 3. As a result, calling the 7th Provider failed.
 4. Retried other servers according to the configured Fault-tolerant Cluster mode.
 5. The call to the 13th Provider was successful.